Unidata/netcdf-c/docs/auth.md

 See the <a href="#USERPWDESCAPE">password escaping</a> section
 to see how this value must escape certain characters.
 Also see <a href="#REDIR">redirection authorization</a>
 for important additional information.

+The pair of keys
+HTTP.CREDENTIALS.USERNAME and HTTP.CREDENTIALS.PASSWORD
+can be used as an alternative to HTTP.CREDENTIALS.USERPASSWORD to set the simple password authentication.
+If present, they take precedence over HTTP.CREDENTIALS.USERPASSWORD.
+The values do not need to be escaped.
+See <a href="#REDIR">redirection authorization</a>
+for important additional information.

 ### Cookie Jar